mridul037/mridul037/README.md

 **Quote of the hour:**

-I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
+Sometimes it’s just easier to throw a system away, and start over.

-~ Tim Berners-Lee
+~ Joseph Yoder (computer scientist)
 <pre>

 </pre>